Go Back

 • Garlic: Roasting the garlic transforms its flavor — it becomes sweet, mellow, and rich instead of sharp.
 If you prefer a bolder garlic taste, add a small clove of freshly minced garlic to the sauce along with the roasted paste.

 • Pasta Water: Don’t skip it!
 The starch in the water helps the sauce cling beautifully to the pasta and gives that silky, restaurant-style texture.
+Try to time cooking the pasta while you make the sauce.
+The sauce cooks up quickly.
+It's best to cook pasta and add to sauce as soon as the sauce is ready.

 • Consistency: The sauce thickens quickly as it cools.
 Keep a little extra pasta water on hand to loosen it right before serving.

 • Lemon: Fresh lemon juice and zest brighten up the creamy sauce, balancing the richness.
 Taste and adjust to your liking.
+It is optional.
+If you do not have any, you could make without.

 • Cheese: Use freshly grated Parmigiano Reggiano for the best flavor and smooth melt — pre-grated cheese won’t give the same creamy result.